sebasibarguen/udacity-nanodegree-visualization/README.md

 ## Summary

-*Is there a relationship between time of day, day of week and the delay time for flights?* By looking at the [Rita Flight dataset]().
-This visualization presents three charts showing the relationship between **flight delay times** and periods of time (month/day of week and hour of day).
+By looking at the [Rita Flight dataset](http://stat-computing.org/dataexpo/2009/the-data.html), This visualization presents three charts showing the relationship between **flight delay times** and periods of time (month/day of week and hour of day).

 [View the visualization](http://sebasibarguen.github.io/udacity-nanodegree-visualization/)